 The Authority said that it was “evident from the submissions that there was a lack of specialist knowledge about the law relating to contributory conduct and how it may apply to the applicant.
 If properly advised, the applicant should have expected a reduction of any award for contributory behaviour.
 The invoice of $7,048.39 was therefore out of proportion to any reasonably expected award”.

-The investigation hearing took a full day, although the Authority said it could, if Ms Lucas’ briefs and statement of problem had been properly prepared, have taken only a half day.
+The investigation hearing took a full day, although the Authority said it could if Ms Lucas’ briefs and statement of the problem had been properly prepared, have taken only a half day.
 Taking all of these factors into account, the employer was ordered to pay Ms Lucas $2,250 towards her actual costs.

 It is vital to get informed advice about the legal merits of a claim, and what the realistic prospects of success might be.
 As the Authority said, cases must be “conducted in ways that are…proportionate to the likely compensation award”, otherwise you can, like the applicant in this case, find yourself out of pocket even though you might have notionally “won” the case.